henrik-jorgensen/creator-home/README.md

 ## Hashnode Integration

-This template comes with built-in integration for your Hashnode blog and newsletter.
+This website comes with built-in integration for your Hashnode newsletter.
 All you need is three keys from your Hashnode account to get started.

 ### What's Included
 - **Blog Posts**: Automatically displays your Hashnode blog posts